raLaaaa/gorala-backend/README.md

 The project is not finished how ever I decided to share it in case anyone is looking for an [Echo](https://echo.labstack.com/) API example project.

 In case you need information on how to do authentication with [Echo](https://echo.labstack.com/) and JWT, how to use [GORM](https://gorm.io/) or how to setup an API this repository might help you.

+## Licenses
+This library and its content is released under the [MIT License](https://choosealicense.com/licenses/mit/).